Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Evaluation

-Due to the fact that only LORE provides the explicit way of generating counterfactual explanations, we tested this requirement by checking the number of phantom branches present in the data.
-Additionally, we used global fidelity of the explanation trees of LORE, EXPLAN and LUX as an approximation of an average fidelity of all possible counterfactuals.
-For measuring the global fidelity, we used the F1 score, as in case of the local fidelity.
-We excluded Anchor as a method which was not designed to generate counterfactuals.
+For each dataset we randomly selected around 10\% of instances from test set and generated explanations for them with each of the evaluated explainers.
+For instances in which the explainer could not generate any explanation, the algorithms were given minimal score.
+As a measure of fidelity, and counterfactual we used the F1 score and tested it on the real datasets introduced in Table~\ref{tab:realds}.
+To measure following metrics, we used eqautions introduced in Section~\ref{sec:measures}.
+Due to the fact that only LORE provides the explicit way to generating counterfactual explanations, we tested this requirement by checking the number of phantom branches present in the data.

-From the results presented in Table~\ref{tab:cf-fidelity} and the statistical tests presented in Figure~\ref{fig:cf-fidelity}, LUX produces counterfactual explanations that are significantly better than other explainers.

-Another interesting observation is that all of the explainers are very different in terms of the quality of counterfactual explanations, although they use exactly the same underlying mechanism for generating rules, which is a decision tree.
-The main difference between the explainers can be found in the way they generate and select data for training the decision tree.
-Therefore, the choice of the selection of a representative sample for training is crucial for delivering good quality counterfactual, but is not that important in delivering good quality local explanations.

-We also measured the representativeness of counterfactual as a fraction of branches in a decision tree that has zero-coverage in test set (phantom branches).
-We used for that purpose the synthetic datasets, where we increase the dimensionality and measure the fraction of phantom branches.
-The results are given in Table~\ref{tab:phantoms}, where it can be clearly seen that only in the case of LUX the fraction of phantom branches does not increase with the dimensionality and stays at the reasonably low level.
-Other methods which rely on generating synthetic samples suffer from that issue, which may result in producing counterfactual rules that are impossible to achieve in reality.

-The summary of this objective metrics is depicted in Figure~\ref{fig:spiderplot}.
-The ranks used in the Figure were obtained from average performance from different tests.
-The average of the ranks that would have been assigned to all the tied values is assigned to each value Due to the fact that there exist trade-off between different metrics it is desirable to maximize the area on the radar plot from Figure~\ref{fig:spiderplot}.
+In this section, we summarize the results from the evaluation and provide their concise interpretation.
+The full dataset and source code used to generate results were given in supplementary materials.
+The summary of these objective metrics is shown in Figure~\ref{fig:spiderplot}.
+The ranks used in the figure were obtained from average performance from different tests.
+The average of the ranks that would have been assigned to all the tied values is assigned to each value.
+Due to the fact that there exists trade-off between different metrics, it is desirable to maximize the area on the radar plot from Figure~\ref{fig:spiderplot}.
 It can be seen that the largest area is reserved for LUX.
+The tabular summarization of the plot is also given in Table~\ref{tab:evalsummary}, while detailed results for particular daatsets followed with statistical significance tests are included in Appendix~\ref{sec:appB}.
+IN the summary we included two additional metrics, namely hits and coverage.
+The hits metric represent the ratio of explanations that returned correct label for the instance that is being explained.
+This can be considered as point-fidelity focused on the instance that is being explained.
+Coverage shows how general the explanation rule is, i.e. the more samples it covers, the more applicable it is.